hubverse-org/hubUtils/cran-comments.md

     False positive

-Additional previous actions in response to manual review
+Additional previous actions in response to automated and manual reviews

+*   Removed the remote dependency on 'hubData'.

 *   More details and DOI to relevant publication added to Description field.